 Chance UK staff are encouraged to use the language the child or young person has used in the disclosure.
-For example if a child has exposed a body part or referred to a body part then this must be recorded rather than referring to a private part, and or if a child or parent has said a swear word then to record the swear word as it was said.
+For example, if a child has exposed a body part or referred to a body part then this must be recorded rather than referring to a private part, and or if a child or parent has sworn then to record the swear word as it was said.

-In addition, all notes must be:
+In addition, all notes must:

-- 1. Clear, legible handwriting must be used. - 2.
-Records must contain information, which is factual, accurate, relevant and comprehensive. - 3.
-Do not alter or destroy records unless authorised to do so. - 4.
-Avoid Jargon, language must be understood by all. - 5.
-Sarcasm or humorous abbreviations should not be used. - 6.
-Entries must be written in chronological order and as soon as possible after the episode of care / activity. - 7.
-Language must be qualified, Avoid using "Wobble", "Kicked Off" explain what actually happened instead. - 8.
-Opinion mixed up with facts e.g. 'the child should go on a diet'. - 9.
-Subjective, not objective comments e.g. 'strange behaviour today, he's not right'. - 10.
-Using hearsay e.g. information gained from family members or visitors.
+- 1. be clear, legible handwriting must be used. - 2. contain information, which is factual, accurate, relevant and comprehensive. - 3. not be altered or destroyed unless authorised to do so. - 4. avoid Jargon, language must be understood by all. - 5. sarcasm or humorous abbreviations should not be used. - 6. be written in chronological order and as soon as possible after the episode of care / activity. - 7. be in language that is qualified, avoid using 'Wobble', 'Kicked Off' explain what actually happened. - 8. not have opinion mixed up with facts e.g. 'the child should go on a diet'. - 9. be objective not subjective e.g. comments such as 'strange behaviour today, he's not right'. - 10. not use hearsay e.g. information gained from family members or visitors.

-10.2 Safeguarding Training
+14. Safeguarding Training

-Safeguarding training is compulsory at Chance UK, Staff are expected to complete online level 3 Safeguarding training within the first week of employment and needs to be refreshed every two years.
+Safeguarding training is compulsory at Chance UK.
+Staff are expected to complete online level 3 Safeguarding training within the first week of employment and needs to be refreshed every two years.